Openness and transparency in the public sector

-Freedom of Information (FOI) is about improving citizens' access to information about the organisations they deal with every day.
-FOI will deliver greater openness and transparency throughout the public sector and applies to all Scottish public authorities, including Stirling Council.
+Freedom of Information (FOI) gives citizens access to information about the organisations they deal with every day.
+FOI delivers openness and transparency in the public sector and applies to all Scottish public authorities, including Stirling Council.

 Making a request for information